Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: Handling Reasoning Shortcuts

 \subsubsection{Multi-task learning}

 Another way to improve the \textbf{\textit{prior knowledge $\BK$}} is to train a NeSy predictor to solve \textit{\textbf{multiple NeSy tasks}} (sharing some of the same concepts) jointly~\citep{caruana1997multitask}.
 Doing so equates to training on a single NeSy task whose prior knowledge is the \textit{conjunction} of the prior knowledge of the different tasks \citep{marconato2023not}.
-As per \cref{eq:causes}, doing so reduces the number of potential RSs.
+As per \cref{eq:causes}, doing so reduces the number of potential RSs. \changed{Intuitively, this constraints the map $\beta^*$ to distinguish among more different concept vectors than with a single task and excludes concept remapping distributions that are valid for tasks in isolation. }

 However, not all combinations of NeSy tasks are equally effective.
 To see this, imagine training a NeSy predictor to output both the sum of two \MNIST digits and whether the first one is greater than the second one.
 Observations take the form $((\MFour\MFive), (9, 0))$ and $((\MThree\MTwo), (5, 1))$, where the second label indicates whether the inequality holds.
 The RS in \cref{ex:mnist-rss-full}, \ie $\{ \MTwo \mapsto 4,\ \MThree \mapsto 1,\ \MFour \mapsto 3,\ \MFive \mapsto 6 \}$, is no longer valid, as it incorrectly predicts $(5, 0)$ for the second example.
 However, an alternative shortcut exists, namely $\{ \MTwo \mapsto 1,\ \MThree \mapsto 4,\ \MFour \mapsto 3,\ \MFive \mapsto 6 \}$.
 A better alternative is to pair \MNIST addition and multiplication.
 This is identical to \cref{ex:mnist-rss-full}, except now there are two labels, \eg $((\MFour\MFive), (9, 20))$ and $((\MThree\MTwo), (5, 6))$.
 It can be verified that the only concept mapping that correctly predicts both the sum and the product is the intended one, \ie the identity, ruling out all RSs.